Consumer medicine information

 Paracetamol/diphenhydramine tablets should not be used whilst breastfeeding.

-Paracetamol is excreted in small amounts (< 0.2%) in breast milk.
+Paracetamol is excreted in small amounts (< 0.2%) in breast milk but not at a clinically significant amount.
 Maternal ingestion of paracetamol in usual analgesic doses does not appear to present a risk to the breastfed infant.

 Diphenhydramine is excreted in breast milk.
 Therefore, it is not recommended for breastfeeding mothers unless the potential benefits to the patient are weighed against the possible risk to the infant.